2019 Rose Bowl

-The 2019 Rose Bowl was a college football bowl game played on January 1, 2019 at the Rose Bowl Stadium in Pasadena, California.
+The 2019 Rose Bowl was a college football bowl game played on January 1, 2019, at the Rose Bowl Stadium in Pasadena, California.
 It was the 105th edition of the Rose Bowl Game, and one of the 2018–19 bowl games concluding the 2018 FBS football season.
 The game matched the Big Ten champion Ohio State Buckeyes against the Pac-12 champion Washington Huskies.

-Ohio State won the game, 28–23, to capture its eighth Rose Bowl championship in program history.
+Despite Washington leading in every major offensive statistical category (including over ten more minutes of time of possession along with producing 22 more offensive plays during the contest), Ohio State won the game, 28–23, to capture its eighth Rose Bowl championship in program history.
 Ohio State head coach Urban Meyer announced his retirement from coaching the month before, making the 2019 Rose Bowl his final game.
 Sponsored by the Northwestern Mutual financial services organization, the game was officially known as the Rose Bowl Game presented by Northwestern Mutual.

 Pre-game activities

 "The Melody of Life" was the theme chosen by Pasadena Tournament of Roses president Gerald Freeny.
 The game was presided over by Grand Marshal Chaka Khan, the "Queen of Funk.".

 George Halas (Great Lakes Navy), Randall McDaniel (Arizona State), Pop Warner (Stanford), and Vince Young (Texas) were inducted into the Rose Bowl Hall of Fame prior to the game.

 The 130th Rose Parade was held in downtown Pasadena the morning of the game, with floats from both conferences.
 The bands and cheerleaders from both schools also participated.